nat0cat/nat0cat/README.md

 - 📚 Currently studying Computer Science and Mathematics at the University of Toronto
 - 🗃 Looking to gain experience and internship opportunities
-- 📖 Working towards acquiring Java SE 17 Developer Certification -⚡Currently working on developing an app
+- 📖 Working towards acquiring Java SE 17 Developer Certification
+- ⚡Currently working on developing an app